MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.UserProvided** - Indicate if provides the consumer as input of the API call or not

 - **UserInfo.UserObjectId** - The user object Id

+#### json_parse_error

+This event denotes that an error is thrown by the json parser.
+We will be able to debug the read registry string that was sent to the json parser, to allow a smooth experience for our users.

+The following fields are collected:

+- **Error** - This consists of the error message that the error object returns.

+#### Office_Apple_Apple_AppBoot_Mac

+This event is collected for Office applications running under Apple platforms.
+The event is used to collect the time taken to boot the app, as well as some details on the type of boot done.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_ Data_EvtBootTimerDocStageReady** - Time elapsed until reaching certain point in code.

+- **Data_DocumentRecoveryInvoked** - Whether document recovery was invoked during boot.

+- **Data_EvtBootTimerBootIdle** - Time elapsed until reaching certain point in code.

+- **Data_EvtBootTimerFinishLaunchEnd** - Time elapsed until reaching certain point in code.

+- **Data_EvtBootTimerLaunchDidFinish** - Time elapsed until reaching certain point in code.

+- **Data_EvtBootTimerLaunchStart** - Time elapsed until reaching certain point in code.

+- **Data_EvtBootTimerMainStart** - Time elapsed until reaching certain point in code.

+- **Data_EvtBootTimerStaticInit** - Time elapsed until reaching certain point in code.

+- **Data_EvtDockStageReady** - Time elapsed until reaching certain point in code.

+- **Data_IsFileOpenAttempted** - Whether a file open was attempted during boot.

+- **Data_IsFirstRunAttempted** - Whether the app boot went thru first run experience.

+- **Data_SentToBackground** - Whether the app was sent to background during boot.

+#### Office_Apple_DiskRuleResultSerializerErrorOnStreamOp

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our telemetry infrastructure.
+This event denotes an error has occurred.

+The following fields are collected:

+- **Data_ActualBytesModified** - Number of bytes modified.

+- **Data_BytesRequested** - Number of bytes to process.

+- **Data_IsWriteOp** - Whether we are about to execute a write operation

+#### Office_Apple_MacBootResourceUsage

+This event is collected for Office applications running under Apple platforms.
+This event is collected for Office applications running under Apple platforms.
+The event is used to collect multiple indicators around the resources being consumed during boot by Office apps.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_BlockInputOperations** - A count of block input operations

+- **Data_BlockOutputOperations** - A count of block output operations

+- **Data_InvoluntaryContextSwitches** - The number of involuntary context switches

+- **Data_MainThreadCPUTime** - An elapsed time measurement

+- **Data_MaxResidentSize** - A memory size measurement

+- **Data_MessagesReceived** - The number of messages received

+- **Data_MessagesSent** - The number of messages sent

+- **Data_PageFaults** - A count of page reclaims

+- **Data_PageReclaims** - A count of page reclaims

+- **Data_ProcessCPUTime** - An elapsed time measurement

+- **Data_SharedTextMemorySize** - A memory size measurement

+- **Data_SignalsReceived** - The number of signals received

+- **Data_Swaps** - A count of data swaps

+- **Data_SystemCPUTime** - An elapsed time measurement

+- **Data_SystemUpTime** - An elapsed time measurement

+- **Data_UnsharedDataSize** - A data size measurement

+- **Data_UnsharedStackSize** - A stack size measurement

+- **Data_UserCPUTime** - An elapsed time measurement

+- **Data_VoluntaryContextSwitchesNvcsw** - The number of voluntary context switches

+#### Office_Apple_MAU_Validation

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of the Microsoft Autoupdate component, which is used to distribute and install application updates.
+The data collected is used for detecting errors and investigating causes of failures.

+The following fields are collected:

+- **Data_EventID** - We collect a string representing an error code

+- **Data_Message** - We collect a string containing a description of the error

+#### Office_Apple_MbuInstrument_Hang_Detection_Spin_Control

+This event is collected for Office applications running under Apple platforms.
+The event is logged whenever an application appears to become non-responsive.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_CountSpinControlStart** - A marker than indicates that the application appears to have become unresponsive (or slow to respond)

+#### Office_Apple_MbuInstrument_VMOnDocumentClose

+This event is collected for Office applications running under Apple platforms.
+The event is used to collect a snapshot of the state of memory during document close.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_CollectionTime** - A timestamp from the moment in which the data was collected

+- **Data_ResidentMemory** - Observed resident memory value

+- **Data_VirtualMemory** - Observed virtual memory value

+#### Office_Apple_MbuInstrument_VMOnShutdown

+This event is collected for Office applications running under Apple platforms.
+The event is used to collect a snapshot of the state of memory during application shutdown.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_CollectionTime** - A timestamp from the moment in which the data was collected

+- **Data_ResidentMemory** - Observed resident memory value

+- **Data_VirtualMemory** - Observed virtual memory value

+#### Office_Apple_MbuInstrument_VMOnStart

+This event is collected for Office applications running under Apple platforms.
+The event is used to collect a snapshot of the state of memory during application start.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_CollectionTime** - A timestamp from the moment in which the data was collected

+- **Data_ResidentMemory** - Observed resident memory value

+- **Data_VirtualMemory** - Observed virtual memory value

+#### Office_Apple_MsoAppDelegate_BootPerf

+This event is collected for Office applications running under Apple platforms.
+The event is used to collect time and memory consumed during boot by Office apps, as well as some details on the type of boot done.
+This event helps us monitor our performance and provide performance improvements.

+The following fields are collected:

+- **Data_AppLaunchDurationMicroSec** - The duration of the boot process

+- **Data_AppLaunchFinishSystemTime** - A timestamp at a particular boot code marker

+- **Data_AppLaunchStartSystemTime** - A timestamp at a particular boot code marker

+- **Data_ResidentMemory** - A snapshot of the available resident memory during boot

+- **Data_VirtualMemory** - A snapshot of the available virtual memory during boot

+#### Office_Apple_UngracefulAppExitHangsInPreviousSession

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our Office applications as well as for investigating causes of failures.
+We collect the number of times an application appeared to be unresponsive prior to hitting an ungraceful application exit.

+The following fields are collected:

+- **Data_HangsDetected** - The number of times the application appeared to become unresponsive prior to observing the ungraceful application exit.

+- **Data_LastSessionId** - The identifier for the session in which the ungraceful application exit was observed.

+- **Data_SessionBuildNumber** - The minor version of the application in which an ungraceful application exit was observed.

+- **Data_SessionVersion** - The major version of the application in which an ungraceful application exit was observed.

+#### Office_Apple_WhatsNewErrorAndWarning

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of the What’s New feature.
+This event denotes that an error/warning occurred while parsing What's New content, pointing to potential content authoring issues.

+The following fields are collected:

+- **Data_ContentKey** - A pointer to the section of the content that is likely to have caused the error.

+- **Data_ErrorCode** - The observed error code (if available)

+- **Data_ErrorDescription** - A description of the error (if available)

+- **Data_EventID** - We collect a string representing the type of error observed.

+- **Data_IncludesHTMLTag** - Whether the content contains rich html

+- **Data_IncludesItemsTag** - Whether the content contains a hierarchy of items

+- **Data_LengthOfRawData** - The size of the content

+- **Data_RequestURL** - The URL from which the content was downloaded

+- **Data_ServerLanguageTag** - The language the content was in.

+- **Data_StatusCode** - The status of the error (if available)

 #### Office.Extensibility.RichApiMethodInvocation

 When customer uses an Office Add-in and calls Rich API for providing service, this event will be triggered.
 Used to measure the service reliability, performance and usage for Rich API method invocation.